The Benefits of a CRM Consultant12 Feb 2024

 Phase 1: Helping with the search

 This is probably the most common area where a CRM consultant will get involved.
-In this phase, they will work with you to understand what you do and help identify which areas of the business could benefit from the use of a CRM system.
+In this phase, they will work with you to understand what you do and help identify which areas of the business could benefit from using a CRM system.

-The drawback, on the other hand, is when a CRM consultant doesn’t take the time to truly understand what you need.
+The drawback, however, is when a CRM consultant doesn’t take the time to truly understand what you need.
 If they don’t understand what you do and help find the right CRM system for you, you could end up with the wrong system entirely for your needs.

 But, once your consultant has helped you find the right CRM system for your team, it doesn’t mean their job is over.
 After all, this is just phase one of your CRM journey.